Trip Mileage: 133 Miles, Driving Time: 1hr 24 mins

 Estimated Activity Time: 3hrs 45mins (includes 1hr for lunch)

 This 3-mile driving loop is a wonderful place to view alligators and birds.
 Bird watching, photography, and sightseeing are encouraged year-round on the refuge.
 Spring and summer are the best times to see long-legged wading birds and shorebirds.
-The half-mile boardwalk is a prime area for those interested in photography/videography, especially since strategic areas of the boardwalk expand to allow for a camera or viewing tripods.
 Open daily during daylight hours.

 Enjoy a seafood dinner, po'boy, or choice of plate lunches at a locally owned eatery in the area.

 Click here for listings. *Note you are on the east side of the trail, keep that in mind while searching through listings*